startreedata/pinot-recipes/recipes/query-by-segment/README.md

-# JSON Indexes
+# Query by segment

-> In this recipe we'll learn how to configure a JSON index.
+> In this recipe we'll learn how to query a table by segment name.

 <table>
   <tr>